chrisiou/Connect4-Game/README.md

 ```bash
     pytest test_connect_four.py
 ```
-*Testing is not currently working*, **but** here is how it would be if I'll have finished it.
+**Testing is not currently functional*, **but** [here](https://github.com/chrisiou/Connect4-Game/blob/main/test_connect_four.py)’s how it would work if it were implemented.
-To enable it, I would extend the functionality of the `ConnectFour` object for testing, allowing changes to board dimensions, manual input of player names and difficulty levels, and the ability to preset board values.
+To enable testing, I would extend the functionality of the `ConnectFour` object to allow changing board's dimensions, manual input of player names and difficulty levels, and the ability to preset board values.

 Enjoy the game and may the best strategist win! 🎉